cyclomancer/SNO/README.md

 # SNODEX
-Driving engagement and funding of climate change research with Scenario Bonding Curves
+Raising engagement and funding of climate change research with Scenario Bonding Curves